How To Get Residency in Turkey | An Incomplete Guide

 Taxation:

-Foreigners who have lived in Turkey legally and continuously for a period of 8 years are eligible to apply for a permanent residency green card, which has no expiration date.
+Foreigners who have legally and continuously resided in Turkey for 8 years can apply for permanent residence.

-Foreigners who have resided in Turkey legally and continuously for 5 years without interruption (or 3 years if married to a Turkish citizen) and have the intention to reside long-term can apply for naturalization to obtain Turkish citizenship, provided they meet basic requirements such as embracing Turkish values, having stable and sufficient income, and possessing good character.
+Foreigners who have legally and continuously resided in Turkey for 5 years (only 3 years if married to a Turkish citizen) and intend to stay long-term may apply for naturalization to obtain Turkish citizenship, provided they meet basic conditions such as embracing Turkish values, having stable and sufficient income, and good character.

 Passport Power: